List of video game genres: Action RPG

 The action role-playing game (ARPG) is a type of role-playing video game which incorporates real-time combat as opposed to turn-based or menu-based, often borrowing elements from action games or action-adventure games.
-Some of the first action role-playing games were produced by Nihon Falcom in the 1980s, such as the Dragon Slayer series and Ys series.
+Some of the first action role-playing games were produced by Nihon Falcom in the 1980s, such as the Dragon Slayer series and the Ys series.
 Later so-called "Diablo clones" are also part of this genre.
 Although the precise definition of the genre varies, the typical action RPG features a heavy emphasis on combat, often simplifying or removing non-combat attributes and statistics and the effect they have on the character's development.
 Combat always takes place using a real-time system, hence the "action", that relies on the player's ability to perform particular actions with speed and accuracy to determine success, rather than mainly using the player character's attributes to determine this.

 CRPG

 Computer role-playing games, or CRPGs, are a style of RPG meant to mimic the gameplay of tabletop role-playing games.
 CRPGs represent some of the earliest RPG video games, including Dungeon and Moria, both from the mid-1970s.
-More modern examples include Planescape: Torment, Disco Elysium, and the Baldur's Gate series.
+More modern examples include Planescape: Torment, Disco Elysium, Solasta: Crown of the Magister and the Baldur's Gate series.

 MMORPG

-Massively multiplayer online role-playing games, or MMORPG, emerged in the mid to late 1990s as a commercial, graphical variant of text-based MUDs, which had existed since 1978.
-By and large, MMORPG feature the usual RPG objectives of completing quests and strengthening one's player character, but involve up to hundreds of players interacting with each other on the same persistent world in real-time.
+Massively multiplayer online role-playing games, or MMORPGs, emerged in the mid to late 1990s as a commercial, graphical variant of text-based MUDs, which had existed since 1978.
+By and large, MMORPGs feature the usual RPG objectives of completing quests and strengthening one's player character, but involve up to hundreds of players interacting with each other on the same persistent world in real-time.
 The massively multiplayer concept was quickly combined with other genres.

-Fantasy MMORPG, like Final Fantasy XI, The Lord of the Rings Online: Shadows of Angmar, and The Elder Scrolls Online, remain the most popular type of MMORPG, with the most popular "pay-to-play" game being World of Warcraft, and the most popular "free-to-play" games including RuneScape and TERA, yet other types of MMORPG are appearing.
-Sci-fi MMORPG like Phantasy Star Online hold a smaller part of the market, with the popular space sci-fi game EVE Online being the most notable.
+Fantasy MMORPGs, like Final Fantasy XI, The Lord of the Rings Online: Shadows of Angmar, and The Elder Scrolls Online, remain the most popular type of MMORPG, with the most popular "pay-to-play" game being World of Warcraft, and the most popular "free-to-play" games including RuneScape and TERA, yet other types of MMORPGs are appearing.
+Sci-fi MMORPGs like Phantasy Star Online and Star Wars: The Old Republic hold a smaller part of the market, with the popular space sci-fi game EVE Online being the most notable.
 Other massively multiplayer online games which do not have a conventional RPG setting include Second Life and Ingress.